 Are Money Market Accounts FDIC-Insured?

-Yes, money market accounts do receive FDIC insurance up to the legal limit of $250,000.
-Note that this limit applies on a per-depositor, per account category and per-bank basis.
+Yes, money market accounts do receive FDIC insurance, up to the legal limit of $250,000.
+This limit applies on a per depositor, per account category and per bank basis.

 What Does FDIC Insurance Mean?

-If your bank should fail, the FDIC will pay insurance to you, usually within a couple of business days.
-One way the FDIC will get you your money back is by opening a new account for you at another insured bank with the same insured amount you had at the failed bank.
+If your bank should fail, the FDIC will pay you insurance, usually within a couple of business days.
+The FDIC usually will open a new account for you at another insured bank with the same insured amount you had at the failed bank.
 The FDIC could also choose to send you a check for the insured balance you had in your account at the failed bank.

 Money Market Accounts vs. Money Market Funds

-Other investment products that are not under FDIC insurance include annuities, mutual funds, stocks, bonds, government securities and municipal securities.
+Other investment products that are not under FDIC insurance include:

 Bottom Line